CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ---

 VMware NSX-T provides an agile software-defined infrastructure to build cloud-native application environments.
 It aims to provide automation, simplicity in operations, networking, and security.
 NSX-T supports various type of environments like multi-hypervisor, bare-metal workloads, hybrid/public clouds and more.
-It serves as the control-plane, data-plane, and management-plane for virtualized overlay solutions.
+It serves as the control-plane, data-plane, and management-plane for VMWare virtualized overlay solutions.

-VMware virtualized environment requires all virtual and physical elements such as ESXi hypervisors and NSX Edges to communicate to each other over an underlay IP fabric.
+A VMware virtualized environment requires all virtual and physical elements such as ESXi hypervisors and NSX Edges to communicate to one another over an underlay IP fabric.
 NVIDIA Spectrum switches provides best-in-class underlay hardware leveraging the Spectrum ASIC providing speeds of 1 to 400Gbps.
 With NVIDIA Cumulus Linux OS software, the underlying fabric configuration can be easily provisioned to ensure VMware NSX-T proper operations.

 This configuration guide examines a few of the most common use-cases of VMware NSX-T deployments and shows the required underlay switches configurations of Cumulus Linux.

+The following scenarios are described:
-In the following scenarios, the underlay IP fabric configured with [Multi-Chassis Link Aggregation - MLAG](https://docs.cumulusnetworks.com/cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation-MLAG/) for active/active physical layer 2 connectivity, [Virtual Router Redundancy - VRR and VRRP](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-2/Virtual-Router-Redundancy-VRR-and-VRRP/) for active/active and redundant layer 3 gateways, and [Border Gateway Protocol - BGP](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/) to provide underlay IP fabric connectivity between all physical and logical elements.
-Our best-practice is using [eBGP](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/#ebgp-and-ibgp) for all Leaf-Spine underlay peerings.
+* {{<kb_link text="Multi-Chassis Link Aggregation - MLAG" url="cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation-MLAG" >}} for active/active physical layer 2 connectivity
+* {{<kb_link text="Virtual Router Redundancy - VRR and VRRP" url="cumulus-linux/Layer-2/Virtual-Router-Redundancy-VRR-and-VRRP/" >}} for active/active and redundant layer 3 gateways
+* {{<kb_link text="Border Gateway Protocol - BGP" url="cumulus-linux/Layer-3/Border-Gateway-Protocol-BGP/" >}} to provide underlay IP fabric connectivity between all physical and logical elements.
+This is the preferred best practice.

 {{%notice note%}}

-NSX-T configuration will not be covered in this guide, for more information regarding VMware NSX-T design, installation and configuration check - [VMware NSX-T Reference Design](https://communities.vmware.com/t5/VMware-NSX-Documents/VMware-NSX-T-Reference-Design/ta-p/2778093), [NSX-T Data Center Installation Guide](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-3E0C4CEC-D593-4395-84C4-150CD6285963.html), and [NSX-T Data Center Administration Guide](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-FBFD577B-745C-4658-B713-A3016D18CB9A.html).
+NSX-T configuration will not be covered in this guide, for more information regarding VMware NSX-T specific design, installation and configuration check - [VMware NSX-T Reference Design](https://communities.vmware.com/t5/VMware-NSX-Documents/VMware-NSX-T-Reference-Design/ta-p/2778093), [NSX-T Data Center Installation Guide](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-3E0C4CEC-D593-4395-84C4-150CD6285963.html), and [NSX-T Data Center Administration Guide](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-FBFD577B-745C-4658-B713-A3016D18CB9A.html).

 {{%/notice %}}

 # Pure Virtualized Environment

-This use-case covers the basic VMware environment where it’s all virtualized and based on pure IP fabric underlay, like a greenfield environment.
-It means all the communication is between Virtual Machines (VMs) located on ESXi hypervisors.
+This use-case covers a basic VMware environment 100% virtualization and is based on a pure IP fabric underlay.
+All communications are between Virtual Machines (VMs) located on ESXi hypervisors.

 NSX-T uses Generic Networking Virtualization Encapsulation (Geneve) as the overlay protocol to transmit virtualized traffic over layer 2 tunnels on top of the layer 3 underlay fabric.
 The Geneve protocol is like the well-known VXLAN encapsulation, but it has an extended header with more options.
-Each NSX-T "prepared host" (ESXi added to NSX-T manager) is installed with kernel modules to act as a Tunnel Endpoint (TEP) device.
+Each NSX-T "prepared host" (ESXi added to the NSX-T manager) is installed with kernel modules to act as a Tunnel Endpoint (TEP) device.
 TEP devices are responsible for encapsulating and decapsulating traffic between virtual machines inside the virtualized network.

-The below underlay IP fabric configuration based on this example topology diagram and physical connectivity
+The example configurations are based on the following topology:

 {{<figure src="/images/guides/cumulus-nsxt/pure_L2.JPG">}}